Not Passing Hurts MORE than Struggling Now! How Drew Used Pain to Efficiently Pass the CA Bar Exam (While Working Full Time)

 Taking the Bar Exam Doesn’t Have to Be Expensive

-It’s socially acceptable to shit on math in America and law schools in general.
+It’s socially acceptable to dunk on math in America.
 It’s politically incorrect to dislike “travel” or “dogs.”
 And it’s considered weird to not sign up for an expensive bar review course when you’re studying for the bar exam.

-Even though I have a lot to say about all of these, let’s stick to the topic and address that last one about bar review courses.
+I have a lot to say about all of these, but let’s address that last one about bar review courses.
 Look at this article from Business Insider:

 "If I tried to take the bar again, the cost for a class and the test itself could be up to $3,000, which I just can't afford — so I'm stuck with the debt of law school without the prestige of bar membership."

 So it’s not your fault that no one exposed you to the idea of alternate paths such as self-study.
-Also, there’s nothing wrong with using a course, as long as you use it properly.
+Also, at the same time, there’s nothing wrong with using a course, as long as you use it properly.

 It’s just that you don’t NEED a course (by default).
 You don’t NEED a tutor (unless you want personal guidance).
+In fact, nowadays, you can ask AI to explain the law like you’re a child!
 Bar exam fees are high enough already.

 "Simple math told me it was cheaper to take and retake the [bar exam] 3-4 times using ... 'non-traditional' decent-priced materials ... than to spend an outrageous $6,000 on the BARBRI Prep Course (also apparently not made for anyone working full time)."

-I’m not wagging my finger saying you must or mustn’t enroll in a bar prep course.
-The right investments for you will pay off.
+Again, I’m not wagging my finger saying you must or mustn’t enroll in a bar prep course.
 I’m just saying you can think about it and consciously decide for yourself.
+The right tools, approaches, and investments for you will pay off.

 There is a way to pass the bar other than with big box bar prep courses.

 Start by checking for any internal narratives you may have about what you need to spend your money on to prepare for the bar exam.
-(Below, I’ll share my take on how you only really need THREE things for preparation.)
+(Below, I’ll share my take on how you only really need just THREE things for effective bar preparation.)

 I’ll help you reexamine the default assumptions born from “big bar” lobbying by answering these questions: